bmos/FG-Ammunition-Manager/README.md

 * If used with my [Item Durability](https://github.com/bmos/FG-PFRPG-Item-Durability) extension, natural 1s rolled with a weapon with "fragile" in the properties field will be broken automatically.
 If the weapon is already broken, the weapon will be destroyed instead.

 * Enabling the "Chat: Show weapon name in results" option will add the weapon name to attack results in chat such as "Attack [16] -> [at Goblin] with Shortsword [HIT]" instead of "Attack [16] -> [at Goblin] [HIT]".

-# Compatibility and Instructions
-This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.1.4 (2021-06-08).

-This extension works with the 3.5E, PFRPG, SFRPG, 4E, and 5E rulesets.

 # Video Demonstration (click for video)
 [<img src="https://i.ytimg.com/vi_webp/RAzqDLXPidA/hqdefault.webp">](https://www.youtube.com/watch?v=RAzqDLXPidA)